catcher23/fatebook/README.md

-# Fatebook
+# Facer

 [Live][live]

-[live]: www.fatebook.xyz
+[live]: www.facer.xyz

 ## Minimum Viable Product

-Fatebook is a web application inspired by Facebook, allowing machine users to track and socially engineer human interaction within the matrix.
+Facer is a web application inspired by Facebook, allowing machine users to track and socially engineer human interaction within the matrix.
 It is built using Ruby on Rails and React.js.
-Fatebook allows users to:
+Facer allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->